MdSamsuzzohaShayon/springboot-java-microservices/README.md

  - [Spring Boot Actuator](https://spring.io/guides/gs/actuator-service/) is a sub-project of Spring Boot.
 It adds several production grade services to your application with little effort on your part.
  - Actuator links __http://localhost:8080/actuator__
  - using the HAL browser, we'll explore our REST API and discover how to traverse the data contained within. __http://localhost:8080/actuator__
+ - Process of creating a simple web application with [resources](https://docs.spring.io/spring-security/reference/index.html) that are protected by [Spring Security](https://spring.io/guides/gs/securing-web/).
+Spring Security is a framework that provides authentication, authorization, and protection against common attacks.
+Spring security password can be found on the console
+ - Make a request with basic auth in order to access protected route `curl --location 'http://localhost:8080/jpa/users' --header 'Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ='`

 ### Jpa and hidernate
  - H2 database has an [embedded GUI](https://www.baeldung.com/spring-boot-h2-database) console for browsing the contents of a database and running SQL queries.